 Whether it’s a major market or rural location, TForce Freight provides reliable service and direct pricing for shipments moving between the United States and Canada.
-Service between the United States and Canada is backed by an on-time guarantee at no additional charge.*

 - 100% full-province coverage for all of Canada

 - PARS (Pre-Arrival System) clearance at border crossings to speed transit times and minimize delays

 - C-TPAT, PIP, CSA and FAST approved carrier minimizes customs delays and ensures compliance

 - Complete online tracking from origin to destination

 - Complete document imaging system for instant access to all customs documents